Em-White25/Amalitech-Projects/week5/docs/user_guide.md

         ```
     * This script will start generating CSV files in the `data/csv_data` directory.
 Keep this script running in the background.

+4.  **Run the Spark Streaming Job using `spark-submit`:**
+    * Open a new terminal and navigate to the root of your project directory.
+    * Execute the `spark-submit` command to start the Spark streaming application:
+        ```bash
+        docker exec -it spark-master spark-submit --packages org.postgresql:postgresql:42.2.20 --conf spark.driver.extraClassPath=/opt/spark/jars/postgresql-42.2.20.jar /app/spark_streaming_to_postgres.py
+        ```
+        * **`docker exec -it spark-master`**: This command executes a command inside the `spark-master` container.
+        * **`spark-submit`**: This is the Spark tool for submitting applications to a Spark cluster.
+        * **`--packages org.postgresql:postgresql:42.2.20`**: This option tells Spark to download and include the PostgreSQL JDBC driver.
+Adjust the version if needed.
+        * **`--conf spark.driver.extraClassPath=/opt/spark/jars/postgresql-42.2.20.jar`**: This explicitly adds the JDBC driver to the driver's classpath.
+Ensure the path within the container is correct.
+        * **`/app/spark_streaming_to_postgres.py`**: This is the path to your Spark streaming application script within the `spark-master` container (assuming your project directory is mounted as `/app`).

+    * You should see the Spark application logs in the terminal.

-4. 4.  **Run the Spark Streaming Job in Jupyter Notebook:**
+#### Optional: Running the Spark Streaming Job in Jupyter Notebook

 * Open your web browser and navigate to the Jupyter Notebook interface, usually accessible at `http://localhost:8888`.
 * Navigate to the `/app` directory within the notebook (this is where your project files are mounted).
 * Open or create a new Python notebook.
 * In a notebook cell, you can run your `spark_streaming_to_postgres.py` script using the `%run` magic command:
     ```python
     %run spark_streaming_to_postgres.py
     ```
 * This will execute your Spark Structured Streaming job within the Jupyter Notebook environment.
 You should see the Spark application logs and any print statements in the notebook output.
+This method is useful for development and debugging but `spark-submit` is the recommended approach for deployment and performance monitoring.

 ## 4. Verifying the Data Ingestion

+1.  **Monitor Spark Application Logs:**
-1.  **Monitor Jupyter Notebook Output:** Observe the output of the cell where you ran the `spark_streaming_to_postgres.py` script.
-It should indicate that the Spark streaming job has started and is processing data.
-You might see logs related to reading the CSV files and writing to PostgreSQL.
+    * If you used `spark-submit`, observe the terminal where you ran the command for logs indicating that the Spark streaming job has started, is processing data, and writing to PostgreSQL.
+    * If you used Jupyter Notebook, observe the output of the cell where you ran the script.

+2.  **Monitor Spark UI:**
+    * Open your web browser and navigate to the Spark UI at `http://localhost:4040`.
+This interface provides detailed information about the running Spark application, including streaming statistics, active batches, and executors.
+You can monitor the progress and any potential issues here.

-2.  **Query PostgreSQL:** Connect to the `ecommerce_db` database using a PostgreSQL client (e.g., `psql`, pgAdmin) and query the `user_events` table to see if the data is being written:
+3.  **Query PostgreSQL:** Connect to the `ecommerce_db` database using a PostgreSQL client (e.g., `psql`, pgAdmin) and query the `user_events` table to see if the data is being written:
     ```sql
     SELECT COUNT(*) FROM user_events;
     SELECT * FROM user_events LIMIT 10;